cloudflare/cloudflare-docs/content/byoip/address-maps.md

 # IP Address Maps

-The {{<glossary-tooltip term_id="address map">}}address map{{</glossary-tooltip>}} is  a data structure enabling customers with BYOIP prefixes or account-level Static IPs to specify which IP addresses should be mapped to a domain or zone’s DNS records when they are proxied through Cloudflare.
+The {{<glossary-tooltip term_id="address map">}}address map{{</glossary-tooltip>}} is  a data structure enabling customers with BYOIP prefixes or account-level static IPs to specify which IP addresses should be mapped to a domain or zone’s DNS records when they are proxied through Cloudflare.

-For an address map to take effect, DNS records within the mapped zone must be set to [proxied](/dns/manage-dns-records/reference/proxied-dns-records/) or orange-clouded.
+For an address map to take effect, DNS records within the mapped zone must be set to [proxied](/dns/manage-dns-records/reference/proxied-dns-records/) through Cloudflare.
 When a zone is proxied, [Cloudflare authoritative DNS](/dns/manage-dns-records/how-to/create-dns-records/) will respond with the address(es) on the address map.
 Address maps do not change [how Cloudflare reaches the configured origin](/fundamentals/concepts/how-cloudflare-works/#how-cloudflare-works-as-a-reverse-proxy); the IP addresses defined on the **DNS** > **Records** under your zone continue to instruct Cloudflare how to reach the origin.

 Creating an address map does not automatically change DNS configuration.
 DNS responses only begin to change when a zone or account is added to a map.
 Additionally, address maps that are not yet enabled will not take effect in DNS responses.